cadms/resfinder/README.md

 2. tests/data       - Contains fasta and fastq data for testing.
 More information in the "Test data" section
 3. scripts/         - All scripts in this directory is unsupported but has been uploaded as they may be useful
 4. cge/             - ResFinder code
+5. dockerfile       - Used to build ResFinder docker image (See Docker section near the end)

 ## Installation
 The installation described here will first install the actual ResFinder software,